-Branches tickle my mouth as I pop in a piece of broccoli, and slide the manila slip back in his direction.
-It is returned immediately after, and so I slide the envelope back towards him, a total of about three feet.
+The branches of the broccoli brush against the roof my mouth as I slide the manila slip back in his direction.
+It's returned immediately, so I push envelope back across the three feet of mahogany that separates us.
 Ironically, we're so close, but we've never been further apart.
-This distance can't compare to the chasm that truly exists between us.
+Yet, this distance can't compare to the chasm that truly exists between us.
 There are leagues between Edward and me.
 He slides it back.

 "I'm not divorcing you."
 I say calmly.

 His fork scrapes against the fine china; mine barely graces the surface.
 He shoves the equivalent of the whole cow in his mouth; my piece of steak is too small for my tongue to find.
-My chair is pushed closer to the table; his chair is pushed away.
+My seat is drawn close to the edge of the table; his chair is pushed away.
 I slide the envelope forward once more.

 "I can't stand you," he pushes it back.